Many newbies asks the question of “Why should we train BJJ in GI? What is the benefit?”.

 BJJ in Gi will slow down the game a lot, which will give you enough time to think and apply the right technique, or at least to analyze and feel what is going around, BJJ no Gi is so fast that initially you wont learn nor understand what’s going around.

 It is essential for any Brazilian Jiu Jitsu athlete to have extremely strong grips, by training gi you develop these unbreakable grips.
 The constant grabbing and pulling of the gi will help your grip strength and endurance, which will add to the power and strength of your no gi grips as well.

 Learn how to control your opponent and starts to sense the word pressure

-Gi will force your opponent to stay under your control for much more time and it will make scrambling much harder for an easy escape, this will help you to start developing the pressure application on your opponent and to control him by only grips and pressure.
+Gi will force your opponent to stay under your control for much longer time and it will make scrambling much harder for an easy escape, Gi training will help you to start developing the pressure application on your opponent and to control him by only grips and pressure.

 You’ll have an excellent escapes if you train BJJ in Gi